usaeed/centosfuse/README.md

 # Pre-requisite
 Copy jboss-fuse-full-6.2.0.redhat-133.zip to C:\docker\resources in your windows 7 laptop

-# Add the below line in Dockerfile "copy distribution from C:\docker\resources to /tmp directory in your docker base image
+# Add the below line in Dockerfile
 COPY \resources /tmp